 If you have never brushed against it, trust me, it stings!
 The O’Neill wetsuit is a relatively thin 2mm giving you enough protection and warmth without being uncomfortable of bulky.

-How To Evaluate Snorkel Gear
+How To Choose and Evaluate Snorkeling Gear

 Upon deciding to go on a snorkeling adventure, many people do not consider the importance of using quality personal gear.
 Some snorkeling trips offer “included gear”, which is always a mistake to rely on.

 The included gear is typically low quality and can be the difference between observing the beautiful aqua-world or spending your trip fumbling with your leaky mask and snorkel or having limited visibility due to scratches.